 Our BC family property division and estate litigation and Will dispute lawyers handle a variety of family and estate dispute claims.
-The BC Court of Appeal has just released an interesting decision concerning how a promise from a parent, a parent-in- law, or even a stranger may be enforced on equitable grounds.
+The BC Court of Appeal has just released an interesting decision concerning how a promise from a parent, a parent-in-law, or even a stranger may be enforced on equitable grounds.
 This new decision also highlights how new remedial legislation under section 58 of our Wills and Estates Succession act (“WESA”) laws would likely have led to a different result in court than under BC’s old Wills laws.
 The BCCA disputed Will decision in Sabey clearly tells lawyers and their clients what the law of BC is on the concept of proprietary estoppel.
-Will makers should use a skilled lawyer to ensure their wishes are not short circuited.
-In the event a dispute arises you should contact us immediately at any of our 4 estate dispute and unfair Will lawyers offices.
+Will makers should use a skilled lawyer to ensure their wishes are not short-circuited.
+In the event a dispute arises you should contact us immediately at any of our 4 estate disputes and unfair Will lawyers offices.

 When Is A BC Promise Regarding Property Enforceable?